steven-klein/portfolio/docs/webapps.md

 Initially written with Vue.js version 1 using CommonJS modules I later updated the application to ES2015 and import/export syntax.
 By introducing Rollup.js into the build process I reduced the size of the applications Javascript output by 35%.

 __Tags__
-Vue.js, Vue-Router, PostCSS, cssnext, JavaScript, Bootstrap, Laravel, REST, UI, UX, Responsive, ES1025
+Vue.js, Vue-Router, PostCSS, cssnext, JavaScript, Bootstrap, PHP, Laravel, REST, UI, UX, Responsive, ES1025

 ## S3 Photo Uploader